Ecklebe/IaC-Templates/setup-one/readme.md

 3. Docker Desktop on Windows installed
 4. Kubernetes inside Docker Desktop active and running
 5. WSL 2 activated in Docker Desktop and set to default on the system.
+6. A Windows operating system if that was until now not clear

 ## Create Cluster Basics